 Best Menopause Supplements UK 2020 Selection

 In the UK some women go through the menopause with few symptoms.
-But there are many options to help us to cope with these annoying afflictions such as mood swings, hot flushes and night sweats.
+But there are many options to help us to cope with these annoying symptoms of menopause afflictions such as mood swings, poor sleep, hot flushes and night sweats.
 Hormone replacement therapy is one answer, but natural therapies can also be very helpful.
 You should remember that menopause is not a disease and it won’t last forever.
-So try some of these best quality menopause supplements as well as top 6 alternative approaches for relief in the meantime.
+So try some of these recommended menopause supplements as well as top 6 alternative approaches for relief in the meantime.

 Our Top Picks in 2020